Interstellar dust production, destruction and effects of dust depletion in galaxies: On the Redshift Evolution of Dust Production and of Its Global Budget Up to High Redshift

-Besides the direct, DMF-based estimates, other authors have assessed the DMD with alternative approaches.
-For instance, the cosmic density of dust can be estimated from Mg II absorbers identified by the strong absorption lines in the spectra of distant quasars\cite{menard2012}.
-As these strong Mg II absorbers predominantly exist in galactic halos, their composition is expected to closely reflect the amount of dust that exists outside galaxies.
-Another method to estimate the dust budget evolution is by means of the cosmic far-infrared background.
-This background is fueled by the UV and optical emissions from young stars, which is absorbed by the dust and subsequently re-emitted at IR wavelengths \cite{debernardis2012}, accounting for the contribution from unresolved sources. \\ Driver et al. \cite{driver2018} utilized multiwavelength galaxy catalogs, including GAMA \cite{driver2018} and G10-COSMOS \cite{davies2015}.
-These catalogs encompass panchromatic photometric data ranging from UV to mid-IR.
-Using the MAGPHYS code \cite{dacunha2012} and SED-fitting techniques, the authors aimed to model the spectra of galaxies at various redshifts.
-Their approach was based on the energetic balance between the radiation that is attenuated by dust in the UV and optical bands and the amount that is re-radiated in the far-IR.\\ Magnelli et al. \cite{magnelli2020} conducted the first study of the DMD from redshift \( z \sim 0.5 \) to \( z \sim 5 \).
-As part of the ALMA Spectroscopic Survey (ASPECS) large program, they utilized deep 1.2 mm emission continuum map in the Hubble Ultra Deep Field (HUDF), with a sensitivity of 9.5 $\mu$m Jy beam\(^{-1}\), covering an area of about 4 arcmin$^2$.
+Magnelli et al. \cite{magnelli2020} conducted the first study of the DMD from redshift \( z \sim 0.5 \) to \( z \sim 5 \).
+As part of the ALMA Spectroscopic Survey (ASPECS) large program, they utilized deep 1.2 mm emission continuum map in the Hubble Ultra Deep Field (HUDF), with a sensitivity of 9.5 $\upmu$m Jy beam\(^{-1}\), covering an area of about 4 arcmin$^2$.
 Other recent indirect estimates from the continuum emission do not consider the contribution of individual galaxies, but require an estimate of the temperature of the warm dust \cite{eales2024}.
 Since a given amount of warm dust emit more radiation than the same mass in the form of cold dust, the luminosity-weighed temperature will always be higher than the more physically-meaningful mass-weighted one (see also \cite{pozzi2020,pozzi2021}.
 A way to limit this bias is to estimate the dust mass at very long rest-frame wavelength, in the Rayleigh Jeans part of the SED, where the approximated emission spectrum is proportional to $T_d$ \cite{eales2024}.